Curacao Travel Tips

 - Curacao Sea Aquarium – The aquarium is one of the most unique in the world as it uses an “open-water system” to continuously pump sea water into the various tanks.
 You’ll also have the opportunity to scuba dive and hand-feed stingrays, sharks, sea turtles and other colorful tropical fish.

-- Christoffel Park - Rent a mountain bike or walk around this expansive national park, filled with deer, 10ft high cacti, iguanas, rabbits and rare plant life.
+- Christoffel Park - Rent a mountain bike or walk around this expansive national park, which is filled with deer, 10 ft-high cacti, iguanas, rabbits and rare plant life.

 - Hato Caves - These eerie caves are steeped in history — escaped slaves would hide in them for weeks or even months at a time.
-You can take a guided tour and see the stalagmites, stalactites and cave drawings dating back 1500 years.
+You can take a guided tour and see the stalagmites, stalactites and cave drawings, which date back 1500 years.

-- Mushroom Forest & the Cave – As Curacao’s best diving spot, Mushroom Forest is teeming with marine life.
-The base of the corals have been slowly eroded by waves, fish, sponges and clams over time; creating the appearance of huge mushrooms growing on the ocean floor.
+- Mushroom Forest & the Cave – As Curacao’s best diving spot, Mushroom Forest teems with marine life.
+The base of the corals have been slowly eroded by waves, fish, sponges and clams over time, creating the appearance of huge mushrooms growing on the ocean floor.

 - Superior Producer - This ship sank in 1978 and its cargo of whiskey and clothes washed up on the coast of Willemstad.
-These days the shipwreck makes one of the coolest dive spots around the island as the entire ship has been intertwined with coral and sea life for divers to explore on one of the many trips to the site.
+These days, the shipwreck makes for one of the coolest dive spots around the island as the entire vessel has been taken over by coral and sea life.

 - Daaiboo beach - Curacao has beautiful beaches, but you might find some of the more popular beaches too crowded.
-By sidestepping the obvious choice of Blauwbaai and going for Daaiboo beach, you’ll get to enjoy white sands and a turquoise sea in relative peace and quiet.
+By sidestepping Blauwbaai (the obvious choice) and going for Daaiboo beach, you’ll get to enjoy white sands and a turquoise sea in relative peace and quiet.

-- Mambo Beach Club - There are plenty of nightclubs on the island, but for the best Caribbean beach party go to Mambo Beach Club.
-The beach is transformed into an open-air nightclub where the trendy youth mix with tourists with live music and DJs keeping the party going.
+- Mambo Beach Club - There are plenty of nightclubs on the island, but for the best Caribbean beach party, go to Mambo Beach Club.
+The beach is transformed into an open-air nightclub where the trendy youth mix with tourists.
+Live music and DJs keeping the party going.

 - Curacao Carnival - January marks the beginning of the Curacao Carnival which is a mixture of a street party, theater, art, culture, history, cuisine, and folklore.
 The Carnival ends with the burning of King Momo at midnight.
-The life-sized, straw-filled effigy symbolizes infertility, sins, and bad luck and isn’t just burned; it’s blown up in an explosion of fireworks.
+The life-sized, straw-filled effigy symbolizes infertility, sins, and bad luck.
+What’s exciting is that this effigy isn’t just burned, it’s blown up in an explosion of fireworks.

-- Canoe Safari – These leisurely trips give you plenty of time to explore the beauty of the shoreline while taking in the best snorkelling spots and visiting unspoiled beaches.
+- Canoe Safari – These leisurely trips give you plenty of time to explore the beauty of the shoreline while taking in the best snorkeling spots and visiting unspoiled beaches.

-- Willemstad – The unique architecture here is really awesome.
-The colors of the buildings is eye-catching and it is a pleasure to walk around and check it all out.
-It’s like a colorful and tropical version of Amsterdam.
+- Willemstad – The architecture here is really unique.
+The colors of the buildings are eye-catching and create a great opportunity for an afternoon stroll.
+It’s like visiting a colorful and tropical version of Amsterdam.

-- Ponche Kuba – This sweet, tick liquor is great to try or simply take home as a souvenir.
+- Ponche Kuba – This sweet, tick liquor is great to try or simply to take home as a souvenir.
 It is a creamy Caribbean tradition.
-There is even a local factory that can be toured.
+It’s also possible to tour the local factory.